theupdateframework/pep-maximum-security-model/README.rst

 metadata for the project.

-The transaction process for a claimed project is slightly different in that PyPI administrators periodically move project from the *recently-claimed* role to the *claimed* role.
-A project transaction process MUST then add new recently-claimed and claimed metadata to reflect this migration.
-As is the case for a recently-claimed project, the project transaction process MUST always add all new targets and delegated targets metadata for the claimed project.
-Finally, the project transaction process MUST inform the consistent snapshot process about new recently-claimed or claimed metadata, as well as the current set of delegated targets metadata for the project.
+The transaction process for a claimed project is slightly different in that PyPI administrators periodically move (a manual process that MAY occur every two weeks to a month) projects from the *recently-claimed* role to the *claimed* role.
+(Moving a project from *recently-claimed* to *claimed* is a manual process because PyPI administrators have to use an offline key to sign the claimed project's distribution.)
+A project transaction process MUST then add new *recently-claimed* and *claimed* metadata to reflect this migration.
+As is the case for a *recently-claimed* project, the project transaction process MUST always add all new targets and delegated targets metadata for the claimed project.
+Finally, the project transaction process MUST inform the consistent snapshot process about new *recently-claimed* or *claimed* metadata, as well as the current set of delegated targets metadata for the project.

 Project transaction processes SHOULD be automated, except when PyPI administrators move a project from the *recently-claimed* role to the *claimed*